-Regardless of whether you’ve decided to ship Less Than Truckload (LTL), in which your load shares truck space with another, or Full Truckload (FTL), in which your load is the exclusive delivery to a given truck, ensuring that you’ve recorded your dimensions correctly helps the carrier figure out how to best manage your load.
+Regardless of whether you’ve decided to ship Less Than Truckload (LTL), in which your load shares truck space with another, or Full Truckload (TL), in which your load is the exclusive delivery to a given truck, ensuring that you’ve recorded your dimensions correctly helps the carrier figure out how to best manage your load.
 Failure to do so will result in additional fees, a reweigh, and a potential re-classing fee.

 Make Sure You Receive Fixed Cost Quotes

 This is where it becomes important that you’ve correctly reported the weight and dimensions of your load.
 When you’re preparing to ship, make sure that the carrier has furnished terms that outline all of the potential fees related to the shipment and has a correct record of what you’re going to ship.
 If you fail to receive these fixed cost quotes, or if you receive an inaccurate record, you might end up paying significantly higher charges than you anticipated.

 - If the fixed cost quote you receive is somehow inaccurate, it’s possible that you will be overcharged when invoices are filled out.
 This will almost never be intentional, but it’s important that when you receive an invoice you think is incorrect, you must back up your theory with hard proof.

 - Referring to a phone call that you had with a representative that might not have been recorded will not make for a convincing case.
 Similarly, referring to notes that you may have about the conversation does not constitute valid proof.

 Do your due diligence and make sure that all the paperwork you receive is accurate.
 In the unlikely event that there are mistakes on the carrier’s end, you will be able to correct their records and make your case.